nyu-systems/Grendel-GS/README.md

 # New features [Please check regularly!]

 - We will release our optimized cuda kernels within gaussian splatting soon for further speed up.
+- We will support gsplat later as another choice of our cuda kernel backend.